 Make the most of the short days with a train journey out to the Peak District.
 Low light casts long shadows across the landscape and stark silhouettes of bare trees contrast with pale skies.
 A countryside walk at this time of year will blow away the cobwebs and work up an appetite for everything on offer at the many cosy pubs and cafes close to stations.

 Disley station is on the edge of National Trust’s Lyme Park, with a variety of woodland and moorland routes.
-Disley is also close to the Peak Forest canal, where you can wander along the canalside path.
-Plus, right next to the station you’ll find the brilliant Bohemian Bus Café, featured in the Manchester Evening News.
-The bus café is open Thursdays-Sundays and you can check times and menus on their website here: https://www.bohemianbuscafe.co.uk/
+Disley is also close to the Peak Forest canal, where you can stroll along the canalside path.
+In the village you’ll find no shortage of pubs and cafes to choose from, including The Ram’s Head and Finch and Fig cafe.